-Towards the end of the academic cycle to chair a meeting of students; the aim being to inform the Self-evaluation Report which the respective Inn will submit annually to the Bar
+Towards the end of the academic cycle to chair a meeting of students; the aim being to

-To submit by the end of June an end of year an EO annual report to the Inn.
-This report will
+To submit by the end of June an EO annual report to the Inn.
+This report will inform the Selfevaluation Report which the respective Inn will submit annually to the Bar Standards Board.

-Standards Board.